Fly-Mix/flr-cli/README.md

 ```shell
 flr generate
 ```
-> *The `flr generate` command does once a assets scan for your project, then automatically specifies scanned assets in `pubspec.yaml`, and generates `R.dart` file.*
+> *The `flr generate` command does once a assets scan for the asset directories configured in `Flrfile.yaml`, then automatically specifies scanned assets in `pubspec.yaml`, and generates `R.dart` file.*